-At present, water infrastructure is usually characterised in the policy-facing literature as a unitary 'thing'.
+At present, water infrastructure is usually characterised in the policy-facing literature in unitary and fungible terms.
 This approach effectively reduces the investment gap to a common set of problems that simply require a generic solution.
 In reality, the opportunities and challenges of financing water infrastructure need to be understood from the project level, as that is the unit of account for investment.
 We believe that without a project-level typology, knowledge asymmetries between the supply side and the demand side are inevitable.
 These asymmetries can create a form of market failure where unsuitable or inappropriate sources of finance are pursued to fund projects, while investors whose objectives are better aligned with the projects are either not identified or not approached.
-We suggest that by aligning projects with their most appropriate funding sources, it could be possible to reduce the frictional costs associated with project financing.
-This should help to accelerate the pace at which projects are funded; which in turn could increase the probability of a broader spectrum of water infrastructure projects finding appropriate funding.
+We suggest that by matching projects with their most appropriate funding sources, it could be possible to reduce the frictional costs associated with project financing.
+These sources may be new or synthesised from a 'blend' of existing pools.
+Better alignment may unlock funding for projects that may have hitherto been considered unbankable, such as nature-based solutions.
+Blending should therefore help to accelerate the pace at which projects are funded; which in turn could increase the probability of a broader spectrum of water infrastructure projects finding appropriate funding.